profile curation and automated feeds by GRRL! updated: January 25, 2026

-Bio Excerpt: Kayleigh Buyck turned childhood motorcycle rides through upstate New York’s backroads into a championship-winning road racing career.
-After falling in love with track riding during a weekend that changed everything, she entered the 2022 Royal Enfield Build.
+Bio Excerpt: Kayleigh Buyck transformed from a motorcycle passenger on upstate New York backroads into a road racing champion, winning the 2022 Royal Enfield Build.
 Train.
-Race. program and dominated from the start.
-Buyck... (full bio below ↓↓)
+Race.— (full bio below ↓↓)

 Kayleigh Buyck